 Suppose you set your cruise control at a desired speed and then you apply the brake.
-This, of course, shuts off the cruise control.
-But you don't need to reset it.

-Once you're going about 25 mph (40 km/h) or more, you can move the cruise control switch from ON to R/A (Resume/Accelerate) for about half a second.
+This shuts off the cruise control, but you don't need to reset it to resume your previous speed.
+Once you're going about 25 mph (40 km/h) or more, you can move the cruise control switch from ON to R/A (Resume/Accelerate) briefly.
 You'll go right back up to your chosen speed and stay there.